crawfordsm/crawfordsm.github.io/_posts/2016-10-18-ADASS_Day2_thoughts.md

 in Trieste was connected to a piano player in Ljiubljani via a low latency connection -- basically one of the best video/audio conference facilities in the world.
-It was a great example of something that astronomer s talk about all the time:  how by-products developed in research projects can have far greater benefits to society.
+It was a great example of something that astronome's talk about all the time:  how by-products developed in research projects can have far greater benefits to society.
 In this case, it is a network to allow musicians to play together at speeds and fidelity that the audience can not tell that they are in different